 5) Prices and terms of payment

-Unless otherwise stated in the seller’s quotation, the prices quoted are final prices, which include the statutory value-added tax.
+Unless otherwise stated in the seller’s quotation, the prices quoted are final prices, which include the statutory value-added tax (where applicable).
 If applicable additional shipping and shipping costs are indicated separately in the respective product description.

 If the purchaser is a regular customer, the parties may, in individual cases, deviate individually from this, that the buyer has to pay the entire purchase price after delivery within 14 days by transfer or in individually negotiable purchase price rates.
 The buyer is a regular customer if he has already signed a purchase agreement with the buyer at least three times, and he has not fallen into arrears with his payment obligation at any time.

 The Purchaser can only set off counterclaims if the Buyer’s counterclaim is undisputed or a legally binding title exists.
 A right of retention can only be asserted by the buyer insofar as the underlying claim is based on claims from the same purchase contract.

 If the buyer is an entrepreneur, he can only rely on a right of retention if the counter claim on which the right to refuse performance is based is undisputed or the counterclaim is pending and decisionmaking.